pyexcel/pyexcel/doc/source/cookbook.rst

     The pyexcel DOES NOT consider Fonts, Styles and Charts at all.
 In the resulting excel files, fonts, styles and charts will not be transferred.

+These recipies give a one-stop utility functions for known use cases.
+Simliar functionality can be achieved using other application interfaces.

 Update one column of a data file
 ---------------------------------

-Suppose have one data file as the following:
+Suppose you have one data file as the following:

-example1.csv
+example.xls

 ======== ======== ========
 Column 1 Column 2 Column 3